-Patrick McHenry has outlined a plan for a new American energy policy that is balanced between conserving energy, investing in alternative energy sources, and drilling for America’s abundant energy resources.
-One day, America will be powered by alternative energy—and Congressman McHenry is working to make that happen—but until then, we must drill for American oil and natural gas to power the American economy and bring down energy costs for American families.
+Congressman McHenry has supported an American energy policy that is balanced between conserving energy, investing in alternative energy sources, and continuing to use America’s abundant energy resources.
+One day, America will be powered by alternative energy—and Congressman McHenry is working to make that happen—but until then, we must use American oil and natural gas to power the American economy and bring down energy costs for American families.

 McHenry has been a tireless supporter of western North Carolina’s growing solar energy industry.
 North Carolina is the second largest producer of solar energy in the United States and the Tenth District is home to seventeen solar energy companies, ranging from development to production.
 The Congressman supported the extension of the Investment Tax Credit for solar technology, which was included in the Bipartisan Budget Act of 2018.
 In recognition of his work, the Solar Energy Industry Association honored Congressman McHenry with their Solar Champion award.

 Congressman McHenry supports utilizing America’s abundant resources, while continuing to invest in alternative energy.
 McHenry supported the Tax Cuts and Jobs Act, which has resulted in lower energy costs for consumers across the Tenth District.
 Duke Energy, the state’s largest energy provider, outlined a plan to pass along the savings from the new tax to North Carolina customers in ways that will lower bills in the near term and help offset increases in the future.